stackrox/stackrox/qa-tests-backend/test-images/delegated-scanning/README.md

-This directory contains the specs for buildings various images used in the delegated scanning e2e tests.
+This directory contains the specs for building various images used in the delegated scanning tests.